tOverney/concpar-newassign/instructions.md

 The goal of this assignment is to create a concurrent bounded buffer for use in a PubSub server.

-The concurrent bounded buffer is a data structure that supports the following two operations:
+A concurrent bounded buffer is a simple data structure that supports the following two operations:
 - `put` a value in the buffer,
 - `take` a value from the buffer.